rsnk96/Ubuntu-Setup-Scripts/README.md

 `chmod u+x *.sh` to make all scripts executable
 Then execute them in the terminal in the sequence of filenames using `./1-BasicSetUp.sh`, `/2-GenSoftware.sh`, and so on.
 * `1-BasicSetUp.sh` - Sets up terminal configuration, a download accelerator, anaconda python, and shell aliases.
+* Now is a good time to restart your PC if you have an Nvidia GPU so that the display driver loads
 * `2-GenSoftware.sh` - Sets up tools for programming(editor, etc), and other general purpose software I use
-* `3-ML-Basic.sh` - Installs from pip commonly used DL libraries
+* `3-ML-Basic.sh` - Installs from pip/conda commonly used DL libraries, and also installs the latest cuda if no cuda is detected

 Additional scripts to built libraries from source:
 * `Build-ML.sh` - Compiles commonly used ML/DL libraries from source, so that it is optimized to run on your computer